postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-http-requests.md

 ---

 If you are using APIs to build client-side applications - mobile apps, websites, or desktop applications - you might want to see the actual HTTP and HTTPS request traffic that's being sent and received in the application.
 Sometimes you might discover APIs that aren't even documented.
 Postman gives you tools to see and capture this network traffic.
-You can use the built-in proxy in the Postman native apps or use the [Interceptor extension](/docs/sending-requests/capturing-request-data/interceptor/) for the Postman app.

-You can capture the HTTP requests using the following two ways:
+When using the Postman app, you can capture the HTTP traffic in one of two ways:

 * [Built-in proxy](#built-in-proxy)
 * [Interceptor](#use-interceptor-to-capture-requests)

 ## Built-in proxy

-The Postman app has a built-in proxy that can capture HTTP requests and responses:
+The Postman app has a built-in proxy that can capture HTTP traffic:

 1. The Postman app listens for any calls made by the client app or device.
 1. The Postman proxy captures the request and forwards it to the server.